message/iata/OM.md

 The test must have a QR code or be approved by the authorities in the country of departure; and
 - be uploaded at <a href="https://covid19.emushrif.om/">https://covid19.emushrif.om/</a>
 - This does not apply to:
-- nationals of Oman and United Arab Emirates;
+- nationals of Oman and United Arab Emirates arriving from United Arab Emirates;
 - passengers younger than 18 years.
-3. Nationals of Oman and United Arab Emirates must have a negative COVID-19 PCR test taken at most 14 days before arrival.
+3. Nationals of Oman and United Arab Emirates arriving from United Arab Emirates must have a negative COVID-19 PCR test taken at most 14 days before arrival.
 The test must have a QR code or be approved by the authorities in the country of departure and be uploaded at <a href="https://covid19.emushrif.om/">https://covid19.emushrif.om/</a>
 - This does not apply to passengers younger than 18 years.
 4. Passengers must register at <a href="https://covid19.emushrif.om/">https://covid19.emushrif.om/</a> before departure.
 - This does not apply to passengers with a diplomatic passport traveling on duty